Consensys/doc.rollups/docs/Reference/JSON-RPC.md

 * `amount`: *integer* - token amount for the transaction

 * `blindingFactor`: *string* - 32-byte blinding factor for obfuscation

+* `encryptedMoneyOrder`: *string* - money order redemption encrypted using the receiver's `jointEncryptionKey`

+* `randomizationFactor`: *string* - value produced during encryption used to check whether data has been encrypted correctly

 * `nonce`: *integer* - nonce of the most recent account operation